 Diarrhea — loose, watery and possibly more-frequent bowel movements — is a common problem.
 Sometimes, it's the only symptom.
 At other times, it may be associated with other symptoms, such as nausea, vomiting, abdominal pain or weight loss.

 Luckily, diarrhea is usually short-lived, lasting no more than a few days.
-But, when diarrhea lasts for weeks, it usually indicates that's there's another problem.
-If you have diarrhea for weeks or longer, you may have a condition such as irritable bowel disorder, or a more serious disorder, such as a persistent infection or inflammatory bowel disease.
+But when diarrhea lasts beyond a few days into weeks, it usually means that there's another problem — such as irritable bowel syndrome (IBS) or a more serious disorder, including ongoing infection, celiac disease or inflammatory bowel disease (IBD).

-Signs and symptoms associated with diarrhea may include:
+Symptoms associated with diarrhea (loose, watery stools) may include:

 When to see a doctor

 If you're an adult, see your doctor if:

 - Your diarrhea persists beyond two days with no improvement.

 - You have severe abdominal or rectal pain.